FLASH: Flexible Learning of Adaptive Sampling from History in Temporal Graph Neural Networks: Experiments

 \subsection{Ablation Study}

-\textbf{\methodname{} Design Choices.} We ablate on the key components of \methodname{} i.e., the historical position embedding $\phi_2$, temporal embedding $\phi_1$, learnable node embedding $M$ and the link awareness module $\texttt{MIXER}_{link}$ from \Cref{eqn:nomad} to understand the importance of temporal, structural, and interaction contexts when predicting future edges \textbf{(RQ2)}.
-From our results in \Cref{tab:ablation}, we see that positional embedding $\phi_2$ plays an important role in \textsc{Enron} and \textsc{UCI}.
-Hence, solely relying on temporal information is suboptimal.
-The interaction context, $\texttt{MIXER}_{link}$, plays a crucial role across all datasets, offering consistent performance improvement.
+\paragraph{\methodname{} Design Choices.} We ablate key components of \methodname{}, namely the historical position embedding $\phi_2$, temporal embedding $\phi_1$, learnable node embedding $\gM$, and the link-awareness module $\texttt{MLP}_{link}$ in \Cref{eqn:nomad}, to assess the contribution of temporal, structural, and interaction context for future edge prediction (\textbf{RQ2}). \Cref{tab:ablation} shows that the positional embedding $\phi_2$ is particularly important on \textsc{Enron} and \textsc{UCI}, indicating that relying solely on temporal information is suboptimal.
+The interaction context module, $\texttt{MLP}_{link}$, is consistently beneficial across all datasets, providing reliable performance improvements.

-\textbf{Interpreting the Predictive Relevance.} To understand the implications of \methodname{}, we investigate its performance compared to truncation using the TGN model on two datasets, namely \textsc{Mooc} and \textsc{Social Evo.} from DyGLib.
-In \Cref{fig:ablation}, we evaluate the performance of both methods by ablating on historical neighborhood sizes and computing the AP of TGN for each sampled historical neighborhood.